mohdyel/video_recorder/README.md

 Interface: Python GUI handles all user interactions, delegates recording/deletion/rendering tasks to the C# library via a simple bindings layer.

 Requirements
-- Python 3.9+: for interface or run exe file directly
+- Python 3.9+: for interface or run exe file directly but it's best to use python as there are extra functionalities in python
+- when you finish just exist the exe if you use the exe directly